Tag Archives: prophecy

 The Word was made flesh for us and died on the cross as payment for our sins.
 Are we to reject such a great salvation?
 Are we to reject healing?
 Are we to reject prophecy in our day?
 Some of our churches and denominations do not allow for certain manifestations of God’s power and presence because they do not allow for God’s truth.
 Church doctrine does not take the place of the truth in God’s Word.

 Where do we stand today?
 Are we open to God?
 Are we seeking his revelation in our lives?
-Is his Word all important to us?
+Is His Word all important to us?
 If so, then we will surely be persecuted, even within the Church.
 When that occurs, will we still hold on to the truth at all costs?

 Stephen was a man to whom the Word of God was all important to him.
 He was willing to die for it so that the truth might be told.
 Not only that, he was able to forgive the very people who were stoning him to death.